Today's Flash Patch represents the following as

 Operations in the USAF while in South Vietnam and South Korea.

-We were also assigned to the 505 TCG while TDY to South Vietnam
+We were also assigned to the 505 TCG while TDY in South Vietnam

 during the war.